pdrummond/pauldrummond.dev/src/posts/mac-neovim-tmux-iterm2.md

 NOTE:

+Maybe change this to just how I setup NVIM and then have a different post for TMUX, terminal set-up, etc.

 Check out this tutorial: https://www.freecodecamp.org/news/a-guide-to-modern-web-development-with-neo-vim-333f7efbf8e2/

 For NVIM maybe all I need is COC and CTRLP to be happy?
 Don't use Jarvis, just